-- Driving without a valid license - Using alcohol or other controlled substance - Missing urinalysis, providing a diluted specimen, and/or providing a fraudulent specimen - Missing and/or being tardy for case management, court, or treatment appointments - Missing and/or being tardy for testing when color is called - Behavior inconsistent with a commitment to meeting Alcohol Treatment Court goals - New arrests for any kind of offense
+- Driving without a valid license - Using alcohol or other controlled substance - Missing urinalysis, providing a diluted specimen, and/or providing a fraudulent specimen - Missing and/or being tardy for case management, court, or treatment appointments - Missing and/or being tardy for testing - Behavior inconsistent with a commitment to meeting Alcohol Treatment Court goals - New arrests for any kind of offense

-The following may result in termination from the program:
+In addition to non-compliance with the terms and conditions of the ATC Program, the following may result in termination from the program:

-- New OWI arrest - Arrest on probable cause for a felony - Arrest on probable cause for a violent misdemeanor; - Arrest for any aggravated OWI charge (e.g. causing injury or death, with a minor passenger, etc.) - Tampering with a drug test (see page seven for details)
+- New OWI arrest - Arrest on probable cause for a felony - Arrest on probable cause for a violent misdemeanor; - Arrest for any aggravated OWI charge (e.g. causing injury or death, with a minor passenger, etc.) - Tampering with a drug test (see page 25 for details)